dsa-2/docs/dslinks/dslink-nodes.md

 an action that stop the dslink

 parameter
-* token: a hash of timestamp and private key
+* token: a token to stop the dslink